-Date Revision # Reason for Revision filtration system.
+Date Revision # Reason for Revision Aug.
+28, 2018 0 within the main body of Haileybury and New Liskeard Drinking Water and Distribution Systems Operational Plan (revision 5, dated September 8, 2017).
+Updates based on revisions to DWQMS (e.g. removal of critical upstream or downstream processes, separation of systems that provide primary and/or secondary disinfection and systems that do not, for systems that are connected to another system with different owners, must now include which system is relied upon to ensure the provision of safe drinking water).
+Moved order of system description to follow the process (e.g., source water first, then treatment, then distribution).
+Updated the Raw Water Characteristics table with more current data and added iron and manganese results for 2017.
+Made minor updates to the raw water and distribution water descriptions.
+Revised the water treatment description to include the new pressure filtration system.
+Updated the New Liskeard Water Plant diagram to reflect the new filtration system.
 Jan.
 24, 2019 1 Corrected procedure number and the rated capacity of the diesel generator at the Dymond Reservoir.
 Sep.
 30, 2019 2 Added variable frequency drives (VFDs) to the description of the pumps at the water treatment plant and the Dymond Reservoir and added a pressure release valve after the filters to the New Liskeard water plant process flow and instrumentation diagram.
 Shepherdson Reservoir PFID - added a flow meter and pressure transmitter to the Zone 2 discharge line.
 Dymond Reservoir PFID - indicated flow to the school.
 Oct.
 2, 2020 3 Revised Step 1.2 to provide more information on the wells, and to update the raw water characteristics in table to include average data from 2014 to 2019.
 Revised Step 1.3 to indicate that the treated water is continuously monitored for selected parameters, to provide the volume of each clearwell and added a new section - Control Systems.
 Updated Step 1.5 to include pipe, valve and hydrant information for the distribution system.
 Updated the water plant process flow diagram to change the pressure reducing valves after the raw water pumps to flow control valves and include an updated distribution map for the community of Dymond which shows the new feeder main to the reservoir.
 Aug.
-24, 2021 4 Included a magnetic flow meter to the description of Well No. 3 and No. 4 in Section 1.2 - Source Water, Changed the following addresses: Shepherdson Road Reservoir is located at 150 Shepherdson Road.
-Dymond Reservoir is located at 286 Raymond Street New Liskeard WTP is located at 305 McCamus Ave. , Included fuel tank volumes in the description for the generators.
-Sep.
-1, 2022 5 Updated the Raw Water Characteristics table in section 1.2 to include data from 2020 and 2021 and removed data from 2014 and 2015.
-Added hardness to the table.
+24, 2021 4 Included a magnetic flow meter to the description of Well No. 3 and No. 4 in Section 1.2 - Source Water, Changed the following addresses: - Shepherdson Road Reservoir is located at 150 Shepherdson Road Dymond Reservoir is located at 286 Raymond Street